The List Building Strategies That Grew 251,000 Subscribers

 If you plan to include them in your newsletter after the signup, notify them.
 Many people will not object to this, but if you try to sneak them into an email campaign when all they wanted was to sign up, you’ll create a lot of discontent (not to mention kill your credibility).

 Email leads are most effectively captured through landing pages.
-Since landing pages focus on a single outcome, they are fantastic for conversion rates in general, and this also applies to acquiring more email addresses—so don’t get skimpy on creating them!
+Since landing pages focus on a single outcome, they are fantastic for conversion rates in general.
+This also applies to acquiring more email addresses, so don’t get skimpy on creating them!

-Create a landing page for each downloadable resource, for each guest post (more on these later), to explain why your newsletter is worth signing up for, etc.
+Create a landing page for each downloadable resource to explain why your newsletter is worth signing up for.

 If the desired outcome of any webpage is an email signup, the structure of the content should be styled as a landing page; in other words, no sidebars, no footer, a subdued header, and plenty of single-column copy that dives right in to what the page is about.